Questions, questions, questions.

 Spain is a huge country, so the question is a little unclear.

-Looking at data from our friends over at Numbeo, in 2020, Spain was 19th in the list of the most expensive countries.
-Spain was well below other popular European destinations including France, Germany, Italy and the UK.
+Looking at data from our friends over at Numbeo, in 2022, Spain was 21st on the list of the most expensive countries.
+Spain was well below other popular European destinations including France, Germany, Italy, and the UK.

 Image Credit: Numbeo.com